msishuvo/Predictive-Analysis-and-Visulization-of-Coronavirus-Scenario-in-Bangladesh-with-Django-Heroku/README.md

 Data collected from IEDCR and JHU CSSE.<br>
 Libraries and Tools used: pandas, matplotlib, plotly, folium, fbprophet, Jupyter Notebook, Voila, Heroku, etc.

-Visit https://coronavirus-in-bangladesh.herokuapp.com/ for the live view of this project.